Exabyte-io/documentation/docs/tutorials/cli-job.md

 Our queuing system is a variant of Torque and is controlled through a script called job.script.
 You can find templates of these script linked to your home directory under ~/job-script-templates/*.job

-# Create first terminal job
+# Create job

-To submit a job, we recommend working inside the same sub-directory where all your jobs are submitted from the website.
-Create a new directory under this sub-directory called first_terminal_test.
+To create a job, we recommend working inside the same sub-directory where all your jobs are submitted from the website.
+Create a new directory under this sub-directory called `test_job`.

-Copy in the espresso.job template file and rename it as job.script for submission and any necessary input files or executables into this directory as well.
+Copy in the espresso.job template file from within `~/job-script-templates` directory and rename it as `job.script`.
+Copy any necessary input files or executables into this directory as well.
 To run you will need to edit at least the line within the file that starts with "mpirun" if you want to use a tool other than Quantum ESPRESSO.
 The directions on how to set the various Torque related variables are here.
-The template version of the script will submit a job to our "on-demand regular" queue using 8 cores on 1 machine and have a maximum run-time of 10 minutes.
-The screen shot below shows had to add your username and adjust the cores per node to 4.
+The template version of the script will submit a job to "on-demand regular" queue using 8 cores on 1 machine and have a maximum run-time of 10 minutes.
+The screen shot below shows how to add your username and adjust the number of cores per node to 4.

 ![Edit Job Script](../images/CreateJobScript.png "Edit Job Script")